mishraswagat/Prometheus-Grafana-Stack/README.md

 ## 🐳 Multi-Stage Docker Build
  - Why: Separates build tools from runtime environment
  - Benefit: 60% smaller image size
+ - Why not include node_exporter in the container ?
+   - node_exporter will monitor the container's environment, not the host

 ## 💾 Volume Mounts
  - Configuration: Runtime modifications without rebuild